Overview of Git

 What is Git?

-Below given graph depicts the rate of popularity that Git has gained over the years (from 2004-2018):
+The below-given graph depicts the rate of popularity that Git has gained over the years (2004–2017):

 Why Git Version Control?